andreasKroepelin/lovelace/README.md

   [*return* $x$]
 )
 ```
-for some more abstract, less implementation concerned pseudo code that follows
+for some more abstract, less implementation concerned pseudocode that follows
 your own convention, most suitable to you.

 There are two other elements you can use as positional arguments to `#pseudocode`: